Non-uniqueness of the homotopy class of bounded curvature paths: Preliminaries

-\begin{remark} We employ the following convention: When a path is continuously deformed under parameter $p$, we reparametrize each of the deformed paths by its arc-length.
-Thus $\gamma: [0,s_p]\rightarrow {\mathbb R}^2$ describes a deformed path at parameter $p$, with $s_p$ corresponding to its arc-length. \end{remark}
+We adopt the following convention: When a path is continuously deformed under parameter $p$, we reparametrize each of the deformed paths by its arc-length.
+Thus $\gamma: [0,s_p]\rightarrow {\mathbb R}^2$ describes a deformed path at parameter $p$, with $s_p$ corresponding to its arc-length.

 \begin{definition} Given $\gamma,\eta \in \Gamma(\mbox{\sc x,y})$.
 A {\it bounded curvature homotopy} between $\gamma: [0,s_0] \rightarrow \mathbb R^2$ and $\eta: [0,s_1] \rightarrow \mathbb R^2$ corresponds to a continuous one-parameter family of immersed paths $ {\mathcal H}_t: [0,1] \rightarrow \Gamma(\mbox{\sc x,y})$ such that: \begin{itemize} \item ${\mathcal H}_t(p): [0,s_p] \rightarrow \mathbb R^2$ for $t\in [0,s_p]$ is an element of $\Gamma(\mbox{\sc x,y})$ for all $p\in [0,1]$. \item $ {\mathcal H}_t(0)=\gamma(t)$ for $t\in [0,s_0]$ and ${\mathcal H}_t(1)=\eta(t)$ for $t\in [0,s_1]$. \end{itemize} \end{definition}